How to Look Up Public Eviction Records in 5 Minutes (for Free)

 Read more

-Landlords Not Rejecting Applicants for an Eviction
+Landlords Might not Want to Reject Applicants for an Eviction

 Some landlords reject applicants with an eviction, no matter what else is on the application.
 However, it’s possible the landlord is rejecting a perfectly good tenant.